nodejs/modules/GOVERNANCE.md

 Any community member or contributor can ask that something be added to the next meeting's agenda by logging a GitHub Issue.
-Any Collaborator, Team member or the moderator can add the item to the agenda by adding the ***diag-agenda*** tag to the issue.
+Any Collaborator, Team member or the moderator can add the item to the agenda by adding the ***modules-agenda*** tag to the issue.

-Prior to each Team meeting the moderator will share the Agenda with members of the Team.
+Prior to each Team meeting the moderator will share the agenda with members of the Team.
 Team members can add any items they like to the agenda at the beginning of each meeting.
 The moderator and the Team cannot veto or remove items.